Google is the most expensive type of marketing, except for all the rest.

 It’s all about the Data.

 The HVAC and Plumbing industry has been able to grow and adopt technology better than most.
-Largely because of the tech giants in the industry creating amazing CRM’s that are company-wide connected, like Service Titan, Successware and Housecall Pro.
+Largely because of the tech giants in the industry creating amazing CRM’s that are company-wide connected, like Service Titan.
 What this means ladies and gentlemen, is that you have better data accessible through your CRM than most industries could dream of.
 You know so much about your customers and honestly, most of you aren’t utilizing your database effectively.
 Actually, most of your employees aren’t collecting data correctly, to begin with.
 If you have a disconnect in numbers between departments, it’s most likely a human entering error.
 But I digress.

 What kind of data can you gather from your CRM that will help you target ads to the right person on Google?

 Pull a list of average revenue per job in each of your Zip Codes (‘Postal Codes’ for us Canadians) that you service in your market.
 This will help you see the areas in the city that you sell well in.
 I would look at close rates here and determine which sales guys sell best in each zone as well, but that’s more of a dispatch discussion.

 Put together a list of characteristics your best customers all have in common.
 This could be age, gender, race, area of the city, income level, interests, square footage of their home etc.

 Repeat the second step for each business unit in your schedule. (service + market).
 This will allow you to create target personas for each sector of your business and your marketing agency would go crazy (should go crazy) over receiving this level of data.

 What can the Agency do with this level of Data?